- Straight: The hero hunts down the villain, saying this stock phrase.

 - The hero unknowingly killed his own father, and the villain is all too happy to deliver the news.

-- The hero looks for the person that saved his/her father's life, because he/she wants to repay him/her for the noble deed.
+- The hero looks for the person that saved their father's life, because they want to repay them for the noble deed.

-- The hero finds out that the villain did not kill the hero's father. note
+- The hero finds out that the villain did not kill their father. note

-- Turns out the hero did not like his father in the first place.
+- Turns out the hero did not like their father in the first place.

-- It turns out the villain killed the hero's father in self-defense and the hero can't really blame him/her for that.
+- It turns out the villain killed the hero's father in self-defense and the hero can't really blame them for that.

 - Double Subverted:

-- The villain pretends he did not kill the hero's father, but is killed anyway because he was lying.
+- The villain pretends they did not kill the hero's father, but is killed anyway because they were lying.

-- The Hero wanted to kill his father himself, but the villain got to it first, so now the hero feels he has to kill the villain.
+- The Hero wanted to kill their father himself, but the villain got to it first, so now the hero feels they have to kill the villain.

 - Luke, I Am Your Father... but I also killed your mother.